 The overall aim of these courses has been to provide state of the art information on fundamental issues in pain and the use of analgesics in the veterinary patient.
 In 2016, focus will be on pain in the veterinary patient, actions of current analgesics and development of new veterinary analgesics.

 A lecture and case-based discussion program has been developed focusing on:

 We have again gathered the leading experts in the field of neurobiology and pain to participate in this course.
-Each individual is given ample time to establish their thesis and focused post presentations panel discussions with strong audience interactions.
+Each individual is given ample time to establish their thesis and also enough time for strong audience interactions.
 We anticipate that this will enable an in depth consideration valuable to both speakers and the participants.
 The course is approved for 15 hours of Continuing Education credit.